F-center: Occurrences

 F centers can occur naturally in compounds (particularly metallic oxides) because when heated to high temperature the ions become excited and are displaced from their normal crystallographic positions, leaving behind some electrons in the vacated spaces.
 This effect is also exhibited by ionic compounds containing metal-excess defects.

 Often F centers are paramagnetic and can be studied by electron paramagnetic resonance techniques.
 The F centers most commonly studied are those that occur in alkali metal halides.
-Alkali metal halides are transparent, they do not show absorption from the far ultraviolet into the far infrared.
+Alkali metal halides are normally transparent; they do not show absorption from the far ultraviolet into the far infrared.
 Thus any changes in optical absorption can easily be detected and studied.

-The absorption band of F centers in sodium chloride is located around blue light, giving a sodium chloride crystal with sufficient F center defects a yellow tinge.
-In other alkali chlorides the location of the F center absorption band ranges from violet to yellow light.
+The absorption band of F centers in sodium chloride is located in the blue part of the visible spectrum, giving a sodium chloride crystal with sufficient F center defects a yellow tinge.
+In other alkali chlorides the wavelength of the F center absorption band ranges from violet to yellow light.
 The formation of F centers is the reason that some crystals like lithium chloride, potassium chloride, and zinc oxide become pink, lilac and yellow, respectively, when heated.

 Though F centers have been observed in other materials, they are generally not the cause for coloration in those materials.
 There are few examples of naturally occurring F centers causing colorations.
 One possible candidate is the mineral Blue John.
 This is a form of fluorite, CaF2.
-Although it has not been confirmed, it is believed that the colour is caused by electron F centers.
-It is thought that this F center is formed due to nearby uranium deposits in the rock; the radioactive decay radiation caused the energy necessary to form the F center.
+Although it has not been confirmed, it is believed that the color is caused by electron F centers.
+It is thought that this F center is formed due to nearby uranium deposits in the rock: the radiation from radioactive decay is energetic enough to form the F center.

-Another example of an F center found in nature is a relatively long-lived F center found in sapphire through luminescence, it had a duration of about 36 ms.
+Another example of an F center found in nature is a relatively long-lived F center found in sapphire through luminescence, which had a duration of about 36 ms in one study.

-Types of F centers
+Types

 There are different types of electron centers, depending on the material and radiation energy.
 An F center is usually a position in a lattice where an anion, a negatively charged ion, is replaced by an electron.
 An H center (a halogen interstitial) is in a sense the opposite to an F center, so that when the two come into contact in a crystal they combine and cancel out both defects.
 This process can be photoinduced, e.g., using a laser.